mattx86/btc-bch-proxy/README.md

-# BTC/BCH Stratum Proxy
+# Crypto Stratum Proxy

-> **Beta Software**: This project is currently in beta and under active development.
+> **Alpha Software**: This project is currently in alpha and undergoing active development.
 Use with caution in production environments.
 Please report any issues on GitHub.

-A cross-platform SHA-256 stratum proxy with time-based server routing.
+A cross-platform cryptocurrency stratum proxy with time-based server routing.
 Automatically switches between mining pools based on a configurable daily schedule.

+**Supported Algorithms:**
-**Supported Coins:** Bitcoin (BTC), Bitcoin Cash (BCH), DigiByte (DGB), and other SHA-256 based cryptocurrencies.
+- **SHA-256**: Bitcoin (BTC), Bitcoin Cash (BCH), DigiByte (DGB), and other SHA-256 coins
+- **RandomX**: Monero (XMR) and other RandomX coins
+- **zkSNARK**: ALEO

 ## Features

+- **Multi-coin support**: SHA-256 (BTC/BCH), RandomX (XMR), and ALEO with per-server coin type configuration
 - **Time-based routing**: Automatically switch between stratum servers on a schedule
 - **Multiple miners**: Support for concurrent miner connections
 - **Failover**: Configurable retry period (default 20 min) before failing over to backup server